shanmo/shanmo.github.io/_posts/22-05-28-Chtholly-tree-rust.md

 src/lib.rs
 ```

 The output for `cargo publish --dry-run` says `warning: aborting upload due to dry run`, and there are no errors, time to publish it!
 The crate is accessible right after you hit publish.
-For instance, check out mine [here](https://crates.io/crates/chtholly_tree).
+For instance, check out mine [here](https://crates.io/crates/chtholly_tree), and the doc is included [here](https://docs.rs/chtholly_tree/0.1.0/chtholly_tree/).

+You cannot delete or modify the version you published, but you can publish a new version.
+In my case, I found that the documentation is not generated since I did not put my functions in the `lib.rs` file, so I modified that and published a new one.
+The update on crates.io is instant but not on `https://docs.rs/`.
+After about 5 minutes, the doc is updated [here](https://docs.rs/chtholly_tree/1.0.0/chtholly_tree/#).

 ## Reference